 Propolis is rich in nutrients as well as flavonoids, which are responsible for its antibacterial, antiviral, anti-fungal, anti-inflammatory and immunity supporting actions.
 In addition, Propolis has been shown to regulate histamine response which can help manage hay fever symptoms (in addition, a well-functioning immune system has been shown to help reduce allergy suffering).

 One area of clinical focus is the way Propolis supports the immune system by promoting the body’s natural defences and resistance to bacterial, viral and fungal infections.
 When microbial invaders enter the body, Propolis has been found to stimulate the production and action of macrophages, immune cells involved in the defence against bacteria & viruses and in the development of antibodies.
 Propolis also disrupts the proliferation of bacteria cells by inhibiting cell division and by destroying their cell structure.
 These actions can help reduce the life and the spread of bacteria internally and externally.

 Is it worth taking on a regular basis?

-With a broad spectrum of nutrients, active constituents and documented immune-modulating and anti-inflammatory actions in the body, Bee Propolis has been shown to be helpful in treating acute conditions and is also suitable to take daily to support ongoing, long term wellness, overall health and to help strengthen immunity.
-As it modulates, and doesn’t stimulate the immune system, it’s suitable to take on an ongoing basis unlike echinacea.
+With a broad spectrum of nutrients, active constituents and documented immune-modulating and anti-inflammatory actions in the body, Bee Propolis has been shown to be helpful in treating acute conditions.
+It is suitable to take daily to help support ongoing, long term wellness, overall health and to help strengthen immunity.
+As it modulates the immune system, yet doesn’t stimulate it, it’s suitable to take on an ongoing basis unlike echinacea.
 It is also suitable for most ages.

 Bee propolis is the hero ingredients in Bee prepared immune formulas, along with other plant based nutrients (pollinated by bees).